openSUSE-Rust/obs-service-cargo/README.md

       <allowedvalues>vendor</allowedvalues>
    </parameter>
    <parameter name="src">
       <description>Where to find sources.
-Source is either a directory or a source tarball AND cannot be both.
-Aliases: srctar, srcdir</description>
+Source is either a directory or a source tarball or a URL to a remote git repository.
+Aliases: srctar, srcdir, target, url</description>
    </parameter>
    <parameter name="outdir">
       <description>Where to output vendor.tar* and cargo_config if method is vendor and registry.tar* if method is registry.
 If using with `osc service`, this option is automatically appended.</description>